MostafaSensei106/FP-Growth/README.md

 ## ⚡ Performance

 The `fp_growth` library is designed for high performance.
-The following benchmark was run on a standard machine **AMD R7 5800H**. to demonstrate its capability in handling a large dataset.
+The following benchmark was run on a standard machine **AMD Ryzen™ 7 5800H**. to demonstrate its capability in handling a large dataset.

 **Benchmark**: Mining frequent itemsets from a dataset of **1,000,000 transactions**.
 The result is the average of 10 consecutive runs.